belovedpearl/Historic_Center_Quiz_PP2/README.md

  Historic center quiz features differnt historic centers around the world, it features about 20 differnt loactions centers around the world and test ability test ability to identify each.
 It also exposes the mind to all these places of interest.
  Each question is displayed in form of a picture with 4 options to choose from.
 To get the right answer, you need to click on the correct option.
 The quiz diablea the buttons to prevent multiple entry and brings up the next question after the first click.

+ Get to know more about the world playing this quiz.

 ---